jboonstra/biblesearch_api_docs/tags.md

 ### GET /tags/tagname.xml

 For convenience, you may also retrieve tags by name.
 If the tag includes multiple words, please replace the spaces in the tags with the plus symbol like: love+and+understanding

-## Show with verses

-### GET /tags/1.xml?include=verses

-You may pass an *include* query parameter with value *verses* with your request to retrieve the verse(s) a tag is assigned to.

-### GET /users/1/tags/1.xml?include=verses

-Similarly, you may retrieve verses *you* have tagged by passing an *include* query parameter with value *verses* with your request to retrieve the verse(s) your tag is assigned to.

-For both situations, you may also replace the tag ID with the tag name: .../tags/1.xml?include=verses becomes .../tags/tagname?include=verses

 ## Create